ecwm5m/IT-Final-Project/Page2.md

 >As a kid I always had that basic enjoyment of TV from shows like spongebob and such.
 They were just a fun way to pass time.
 Now I can appreciate TV for the artistic elemements, characters and their development, and the emotional investment.
 I started watching anime in 2019 and it is dfeinitely a choice I don't regret.
 In my opinion I find anime to be more entertaining and emotionally investing than regular TV, and they really know how to immerse you in the worlds that they build.
 AT this point I may be what some call a _weeb_.
 >

+**Shoe Collecting:**
+>This is something that I have only just recently gotten into, but I really only got into fashion/clothes in high school but now as I've gotten older I have the ability to buy the things that I want and shoes are things that I enjoy buying and wearing.
+>

+**Recreational Sports:**
+>I've always been pretty athletic and enjoyed playing sports.
+This is most likely because I am a competitive person so playing sports allows me to be competitive and have fun at the same time
+>